rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 Handling Sub-Tasks
 ------------------

-Subtasks are added by indenting them underneath the parent task, like so:
+Sub-tasks are added by indenting them underneath the parent task, like so:

     PENDING